dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 Similarly to the `out` parameters, `in` parameters are passed as managed references with additional guarantees from the callee.
 Unlike `out` parameters which _must_ be assigned by the callee before any other use, `in` parameters cannot be assigned by the callee at all.

-As a result `in` parameters allow for effectiveness of indirect argument passing without exposing arguments to mutations by the calee.
+As a result `in` parameters allow for effectiveness of indirect argument passing without exposing arguments to mutations by the callee.

 ## Declaring `in` parameters